sbt/sbt-web/README.md

 mySourceFileTask := Nil

-sourceGenerators in Assets += mySourceFileTask.taskValue
+Assets / sourceGenerators += mySourceFileTask.taskValue
 ```

-The addition of the `mySourceFileTask` to `sourceGenerators in Assets` declares the task as a resource generator and,
+The addition of the `mySourceFileTask` to `Assets / sourceGenerators` declares the task as a resource generator and,
 as such, will be executed in parallel with other resource generators during the `WebKeys.assets` task execution.
 Using sbt's `show` command will yield the directory where all source file assets have been written to e.g.: